AKhatabdev/AKhatabdev/README.md

 #### :octocat: Hi everyone!

-#### My name is Awais, I am a Software Engineer who has recently obtained my Master's Degree (UX Design) Grade (Merit), I also hold a Computer Science BSc (Hons) Degree Grade (2:1).
+#### My name is Awais, I am a Software Engineer, I have recently finished my Master's Degree (UX Design) Grade (Merit), I also hold a Computer Science BSc (Hons) Degree Grade (2:1).
 I have always been passionate about Computer Science and advanced technologies.
 At the moment I am honing my skills within Web Development, JavaScript and React, I am also diving into Web 3.0 and Blockchain tech.
 #### In my spare time you will probably find me researching, reading a book 📖, watching anime or playing games 🎮

 ##### Nationality: British